Logmanager documentation

 Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

-The migration is intended for more experienced technicians, if you are careless you may irreversibly delete all data!
+The migration is intended for more experienced technicians, if you are careless, you may irreversibly delete all data!

 In practice, the existing and new Logmanager drive will form a cluster.
 In it, the data is synchronized and then the existing box is disconnected.
 However, you have to pay attention to the procedure.